hexCut/irsap-ha/README.md

 ### Installation

-To use this integration, follow these steps:

-	1. Download the repository files.
+## Installation

-	2. Copy the custom integration into your Home Assistant /config/custom_components/ directory.
+1. Download the custom component and place it in the `custom_components/radiators_integration` directory in your Home Assistant configuration.
+2. Add the necessary configuration to your `configuration.yaml` file (explained below).
+3. Replace the `envId` value with your own from the IRSAP API in the `sensor.py` and `switch.py` files.
+The default value in the files is `"envId": "5f742ece-5b53-41c2-8996-1d6793e6a7e9"`.
-	3. Restart Home Assistant to load the new component.
+4. Restart Home Assistant to activate the integration.

 Setup in configuration.yaml